virtusize/virtusize.github.io/source/integration-guide/measurements.rst

 id
     *required* - String/Number - The per retailer unique product identifier.
-    Must be same as id used to query.
+    Must be the same as the id used to query.

 type
-    *required* - String - Product type identifier, in camelCase, refer to product type section in API reference.
+    *required* - String - Product type identifier, in camelCase, refers to product type section in API reference.

 name